Unicorn Ethical Income Fund

 Asset Size

-Find funds that have SRI strategies and focus their investment stock selection on small or mid cap companies. (e.g. below circa £10bn)
+Has SRI strategies which focus their investment stock selection on small or mid cap companies / assets. (e.g. below circa £10bn)

 Impact Methodologies